General information on the gambling system reform

 -

-The lottery tax paid by gambling enterprises on gambling is proposed to be raised from the current 12% to 22%.
+The lottery tax paid by gambling companies on gambling services will be raised from the current 12% to 22%.
 Any increase in the channelling rate would considerably boost the revenue from the lottery tax.
-No changes are proposed to the taxation of non-money lotteries.
+The taxation of non-money prize lotteries will not change.

-The proposal would also have an impact on corporate tax revenues.
-Going forward, all actors established in Finland and running licensed gambling games would be liable to corporate tax.
+The reform will also affect corporate tax revenues.
+Going forward, all operators established in Finland and running licensed gambling games will be liable to corporate tax.

-A key change in the taxation of players’ winnings would be that going forward, winnings from unlicensed gambling games provided to Finland from another EU/EEA Member State would be liable to tax.
-Like at present, winnings from gambling games run in the EEA would be exempt from tax when the games are not provided to Finland.
+A key change in the taxation of players’ winnings is that, in future, winnings from unlicensed gambling games provided to Finland from another EU/EEA Member State will be subject to tax.
+As is currently the case, winnings from gambling games run in the EU/EEA will remain exempt from tax when the games are not provided to Finland.

 Supervision and supervisory authority